A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Stephen Webster.

 Narrator: and not take a lot of time.

 Narrator: What I, what I really used to like about the place was the old warming house.
 ‘Cuz I started skating down here probably in, maybe in 1950, '51, '49, something like that.
-And, uh, the old warming house was a wooden structure, and it had a big wooden stove in the middle of it.
+And, uh, the old warming house was a wooden structure, and it had a big wood stove in the middle of it.
 Right in the center and it was built in a round fashion, and there was a metal restraining, you know, railing around it.
 And the warming house was such that since it was a wood stove, the fire that came out of it, and the heat that came from the wood stove was terrifically hot.
-But the back of the shelter was cold; just as cold as it was outside, except for maybe the wind.
+But the back of the shelter was cold; just as cold as it was outside, except it didn't have any wind.

 And in those days there was no Velcro or anything, so whatever people wore to Tenney Park to skate in, it got soaking wet.
 ‘Cuz we used to play "Crack the Whip", where we would skate and then throw somebody off and they would fall into the snowbank and then everybody would file on top of them into the snowbank.
 So when your clothes were soaking wet you would go to the warming house and stand.
 And you'd stand in front of, if you stood, when you managed to get up to the fire, you would be, just, burning hot from the wood, radiation when it was there, but your backside would be cold.
 But then you'd turn around and turn your backside, and the steam would just pour off as your clothes evaporated from the snow, and so the warming house just had terrific, terrific amounts of steam all through it.
 You could see it, you could smell it.
 And it smelled like, you know, sort of like the gym at the, at the school.
 But it was a wonderful place with an enormous sense of community where everybody was, you know, knew everybody else and was pushing everybody over and down and stuff.
 That was one quick story.